 In Plus500 Invest you can trade stocks (real shares of the companies).
 In Plus500 CFD, on the other hand, you can only trade CFDs on several financial instruments.
 The distinction is important because CFDs are leveraged and riskier products which may exacerbate your losses.

 Overall, the broker offers a solid stock trading platform for Swiss customers.
-The platform has low costs and reliability, interesting features and products for beginners and experienced traders, and good usability.
+The platform has low costs and reliability, interesting features and products for beginners (demo account) and experienced traders, and good usability.
 You can trade stocks and CFD stocks from multiple exchanges, including the SIX Swiss Exchange.
 As a downside though, you will not have access to ETFs.
 If you want to learn more about Plus500, please check our Plus500 review.

 Investing involves risk of loss.